KxSystems/docs/docs/wp/data-loaders/index.md

   0N!"Finished .mi.appendToSymFile"]
 ```

-The master then creates the required index, merge and move jobs.
+The orchestrator then creates the required index, merge and move jobs.

 ```q
 written:0!select